David Carroll (biker): Early career

 Carroll was born and grew up in Dartmouth, Nova Scotia.
-He became the leader of a local biker gang called the Thirteenth Tribe in Halifax.
-The Halifax underworld is very closely linked to the Montreal underworld and Carroll soon had an alliance with the Hells Angels of Montreal.
+He became the leader of a Halifax biker gang known as the Thirteenth Tribe Motorcycle Club, which had been founded in 1968.
+The 13th Tribe Motorcycle Club had reigned as the dominant outlaw motorcycle gang in the province of Nova Scotia as early as the 1970s and its members had an outwardly defiant and hostile attitude towards police authority.
+By 1971 it had gained a large following and had formed a relationship with the Popeye Moto Club, a notorious Quebec-based biker gang which, in 1977, would eventually become the very first Canadian chapter of the Hells Angels.
+The Halifax underworld is very closely linked to the Montreal underworld and David Carroll soon had an alliance with the Hells Angels of Montreal.
+Like many other biker gangs around the world, Carroll and rest of the 13th Tribe MC had a strong admiration for the Hells Angels MC and sought to emulate its organizational structure on their own club.

-The Thirteenth Tribe won the trust of the Hells Angels by providing in the fall of 1984 bodyguards for Walter Stadnick as he was recovering in a Hamilton hospital from the traffic incident that disfigured his face.
+The Thirteenth Tribe won the trust of the Hells Angels by providing, in the fall of 1984, bodyguards for Walter "Nurget" Stadnick as he was recovering in a Hamilton hospital from the traffic incident that disfigured his face.
 A nurse recalled: "It was crazy; most of the day there were these big, burly bikers outside his room.
 And the rest of the time it was these big, burly cops – it was like he was a rock star or something.
 You could tell these bikers were small-town boys; they weren't used to the cops like what we had here in Hamilton.
 They used to taunt and tease the bikers all the time – trying to start a fight, eh?".
+The 6'3 policeman and former football player John Gordon Harris warned Carroll that if he did not cease his unruly behavior, he would have him and the rest of the 13th Tribe arrested.
 On 5 December 1984, the Thirteenth Tribe became the first Hells Angels chapter in Atlantic Canada with Carroll as chapter president.
+This occurred on the very same day that the Gitans Moto Club of Sherbrooke had also been absorbed by the Hells Angels.
 A report from the Royal Canadian Mounted Police (RCMP) described the "patch over" of the Thirteenth Tribe as a move "to consolidate control of drug trafficking on Canada's East Coast".